-To test for an impact of GA signaling on the ionome and provide single-locus tests, we grew the dominant GA-insensitive mutants D9-1 and D8-mpl and their null segregating siblings (sib9 and sib8).
+To test for an impact of GA signaling on the ionome and provide single-locus tests, we grew two dominant GA-insensitive mutants D9-1 and D8-mpl and their congenic wild-type siblings (sib9 and sib8).
 The dominant D8-mpl and D9-1 alleles have nearly equivalent effects on above-ground plant growth and similar GA insensitivity phenotypes in the shoots (Winkler and Freeling, 1994).
 Both mutants were obtained from the maize genetics co-op and crossed three times to inbred B73 to generate BC2F1 families segregating 1:1 for the dwarf phenotype.
 Ears from phenotypically dwarf and phenotypically wild-type siblings were collected and processed for single-seed ionomic profiling using ICP-MS (Figure 8).
 Both dwarf lines had significantly different elemental compositions compared to their wild-type siblings.
 A joint analysis by t-tests between least-squared means comparing dwarfs and wild-types revealed that Cu, Fe, P, and Sr were higher in the dwarf than wild-type seeds (designated with two asterisks in Figure 8).
-Dominant mutants of d8 are expressed at lower levels than d9 in the root but at many fold higher levels in the shoot ( (Wang et al., 2009; QTeller, 2018)).
-D8-mpl was also was significantly different from its sibling in Cd and Mo accumulation.
+Transcripts encoded by d8 are expressed at lower levels than d9 in the root but at many fold higher levels in the shoot (Wang et al., 2009; QTeller, 2018).
+D8-mpl was also significantly different from its sibling in Cd and Mo accumulation.
 It is possible that D8-mpl has a shoot-driven effect on Mo accumulation in the seed, but we note that previous work (Asaro et al., 2016) identified a large-effect QTL affecting Mo and containing the mot1 gene a mere 22 Mb away from d8.
-As the allele at mot1 is unknown in the original D8-mpl genetic background, linkage drag carrying a mot1 allele cannot be ruled out.
-This dominant-negative allele, D9-1, did not recapitulate the Cd accumulation effect of the linked GWAS QTL that was the basis for its discovery as a high-confidence candidate gene by Camoco.
+As the allele at mot1 is uncharacterized in the original D8-mpl genetic background, linkage drag carrying a mot1 allele cannot be ruled out.
+The other dominant-negative allele, D9-1, did not recapitulate the Cd accumulation effect of the linked GWAS QTL that was the basis for its discovery as a high-confidence candidate gene by Camoco.
 However, the D8-mpl allele did recapitulate the accumulation effect, and our data demonstrate that both D8 and D9 have broad effects on other ionomic phenotypes.

-Genes co-expressed with D9 with annotated functions were investigated to determine which were associated with ionomic traits, in particular, seed Cd levels (See Supplementary Text for in-depth report).
-Genes linked to the cell cycle, root development and Fe uptake suggest the hypothesis that maize DELLA-domain transcription factors regulate root architecture or the type II iron uptake mechanism used by grasses to affect the Maize ionome.
+Genes co-expressed with D9 that have annotated functions were investigated to determine which were further associated with ionomic traits, in particular, seed Cd levels (See Supplementary Text for in-depth report).
+Genes linked to the cell cycle, root development and Fe uptake suggest the hypothesis that maize DELLA-domain transcription factors regulate root architecture or the type II iron uptake mechanism used by grasses to affect the maize ionome.

 Camoco produce high-confidence candidate genes on large collection of non-ionomic GWAS